 And the justification?
 Apple TV 4K will allow you to search all content via one single entry point: Siri.

-Ask for 4K drama and it will search all available subscription services, while a soon-to-be-launched Apple TV app (already available in the US) will offer you suggestions based on what you've watched - in a similar way to how Netflix does already, but across multiple subscription services.
+Ask for 4K drama and it will search all available subscription services, while the Apple TV app offers you suggestions based on what you've watched - in a similar way to how Netflix does already, but across multiple subscription services.